wesleyolvr/blogscraper/README.md

 # BLOG SCRAPER

-a page that will display the headlines of the featured news at the beginning of the *Tecmundo* page via a __Scrapy__ crawler and save the news headlines to a __sqlite3__ database.
+Site made in *Django* that will display the headlines of the highlighted news at the beginning of the *Tecmundo* and *Olhar Digital* page through a scraper made with Scrapy and save the headlines in a __sqlite3__ database.

+project made only for the purpose of practicing knowledge with *Django* and *Scrapy*.

 ## Usage
 Command to feed the database with the scraped news.